 Homework will be given at the end of each week, usually in the form of problems to solve, researching key concepts.

-AQA science A Levels do not require a science practical endorsement examination to pass (all grades A*-G are achievable without a practical examination).
+AQA science A Levels do not require a science practical endorsement to pass (all grades A*-G are achievable without a practical examination).
 However, students are advised to check with their intended university whether a science practical endorsement is required.
-If so science practical endorsement examinations can be taken later, even after students have passed and left the A Level course.
-Please note that AQA examinations are for UK students only.
-International students should prepare for CIE examinations which will require a practical endorsement examination – our teachers offer this!
+If so the science practical endorsement can be taken later, even after students have passed and left the A Level course.

 “The conducting of experiments is potentially dangerous and must be supervised by an adult.
 Cambridge Home School and its teachers do not demand that pupils conduct experiments.
 Parents and pupils must take the decision to conduct experiments / dangerous activities and must therefore accept responsibility for any outcomes.
 Cambridge Home School does not accept responsibility for experiments or any other dangerous activity conducted at the homes of its pupils or in any other place.”

 Assessment, apart from the final International GCSE exams, assessments will be carried out continuously throughout lessons, via homework or short tests.

 The number of practicals will be relatively restricted owing to the nature of the course (online versus conventional), but we will try to include as many practicals as possible using safe household materials.
 Students will also be encouraged to think scientifically in an everyday context, making them aware of the science around them and how it can help in solving problems.